cdcarson/frieda/README.md

 # or
 frieda f
 ```
-Fetch the current database schema and save it to `<schemaDirectory>/current-schema.sql`.
+Fetch the current database schema.
+The output is a series of `CREATE TABLE`

 - schema | s
 - migrate | m